oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/README.md

 ## Ideas / Notes

-- faster speech recognition would help significantly (smaller vosk model helped some)
+- faster speech recognition would help significantly (smaller vosk model helped)
-- when in text mode, minimize the command words that still function - especially if commonly used
+- when in text mode, minimize the command words that still function
-- it's possible mouseStarted can be True when actually false if thread terminates oddly? if mouse started and you switch modes, the thread just keeps running - need to fix
+- if mouse started and you switch modes, the thread just keeps running - need to fix
-- I am aware of other interesting projects that focus on speech to commands, like [dragonfly](https://github.com/dictation-toolbox/dragonfly), but for this application wanted to minimize dependencies and keep it simple.
+- I am aware of other interesting projects that focus on speech to commands, like [dragonfly](https://github.com/dictation-toolbox/dragonfly), but for this application wanted to minimize dependencies and keep it simple